-There are several different ways that a tire can lose inflation pressure, but a puncture from a nail or other object is probably the most common cause for a flat tire.
+There are several ways a tire can lose inflation pressure, but a puncture from a nail or other object is probably the most common cause of a flat tire.
 The most effective method is the plug-patch method which hybridizes both the forms of plugging and patching.

 Be that as it may, assuming the wounds are close enough so the fixes cross-over or the injuries are straightforwardly opposite one another, the tire can’t be fixed and should be rejected.

 Hence, we must keep in mind that a tire, when repaired improperly, can produce deadly results.
 In any case, when a cut is inside the cutoff points set up by the business and appropriately fixed, drivers can anticipate that the tire should keep conveying a large number of miles of protected and solid execution.